 San Polo and Rialto

-Best for market atmosphere, bridge crossings, and quick food rhythm.
+Best for market atmosphere, bridge crossings, cicchetti, and serious Venetian art around Frari and San Rocco.
 It works especially well in the morning and around lunch, when the area feels active rather than purely touristic.

 Rialto Bridge